RShadowhand/tupload/README.md

 ### Important Notes
 Tupload will detect your OS and copy the link to your clipboard if possible.
 It supports Cygwin, Linux and OSX, and Bourne shells.
 Tupload **WILL** override your clipboard.
-Use `-nc` if you want to prevent this.
+Use `-n` if you want to prevent this.
 On Linux, Tupload will attempt to use xclip.
-If X or xclip isn't installed, it will assume `-nc` by default.
+If X or xclip isn't installed, it will assume `--noclip` by default.
 The option `--server` **MUST** be at the end of the command, and it **MUST** have address and port.
 Otherwise it will fail.

 ---